Nano is probably one of the most promising “payment” cryptocurrencies in the altcoin space today.

 Despite these benefits, adoption has been rather slow and the price of NANO has followed the rest of the cryptocurrency market.
 Does this mean that Nano could be a good buying opportunity?

-In this comprehensive Nano review, we will give you everything you need to know about the coin.
-We will take a look at the team, the technology, adoption and token price potential.
+In this Nano review, we will give you everything you need to know about the coin.
+I will also take a look at the long term adoption and price potential of Nano.

 What is Nano?

 Nano is a new name, but far from a new project.
 It was formerly known as Raiblocks, but was rebranded to make the name less technical and more easily understood by the masses.

 Nano is a trustless cryptocurrency with low latency, and rather than being based on a blockchain it uses directed acyclic graph (DAG) technology and block-lattice architecture.
 This also allows each account to have its own blockchain, which is a very unique feature of Nano.

 The consensus mechanism used by Nano is Delegated Proof-of-Stake (DPoS).
 One benefit to using DAG technology is unlimited scalability along with instantaneous transactions and no fees.
 The lack of resource intensive mining to secure the blockchain is what enables Nano to operate without fees.